On estimation of weighted cumulative residual Tsallis entropy for complete and censored samples: Applications

 \section{Applications}

-In this section, we develop a goodness-of-fit test for uniform distribution using an estimator of WCRTE measure.
+In this section, we develop a goodness-of-fit test for uniform distribution using an estimator of WCRTE measure for complete and progressively type-II censored data.
 Uniform distribution is used for random number generation.
 Uniformity test is an important problem in statistics and this problem has been addressed by many researchers in the literature.
 For example, Stephens (1974) studied uniformity test using cdf-based statistic and Dudewicz and Van Der Meulen (1981) proposed an entropy-based test of uniformity.
 For recent development in this area, redears may refer to Noughabi (2022), Chakraborty et al. (2023) and the references therin.\\